What you actually order

 Resolves "ST Micro" and "STM" to canonical names.
 Acquisitions surfaced, not silently folded.

-Missing MPNs, RefDes count mismatch, DNP marker extraction, and distributor SKUs posing as MPNs.
+Missing MPNs, RefDes count mismatch, DNP marker extraction, distributor SKUs posing as MPNs, lifecycle warnings, and category inference.

 A single row from a messy customer BOM — a missing MPN, a buried DNP marker, a distributor SKU pretending to be a manufacturer part, a RefDes range, a vendor-abbreviated manufacturer name.
 Nothing is silently rewritten.